microsoft/language-server-protocol/_specifications/lsp/3.18/specification.md

 ## <a href="#languageServerProtocol" name="languageServerProtocol" class="anchor"> Language Server Protocol </a>

 The language server protocol defines a set of JSON-RPC request, response and notification messages which are exchanged using the above base protocol.
 This section starts describing the basic JSON structures used in the protocol.
 The document uses TypeScript interfaces in strict mode to describe these.
-This means, for example, that a `null` value has to be explicitly listed and that a mandatory property must be listed even if a falsify value might exist.
+This means, for example, that a `null` value has to be explicitly listed and that a mandatory property must be listed even if a falsy value might exist.
 Based on the basic JSON structures, the actual requests with their responses and the notifications are described.

 An example would be a request sent from the client to the server to request a hover value for a symbol at a certain position in a text document.
 The request's method would be `textDocument/hover` with a parameter like this: